Frequently asked questions

 Yes.
-Winnipeg Transit is committed to protecting the health and safety of our operators and the approximately 170,000 passengers who use our service each day.
+Winnipeg Transit is committed to protecting the health and safety of its operators and passengers.

 Transit instituted an enhanced cleaning program and staff members are carrying out additional cleaning procedures, sanitizing high-touch points on bus interiors using a disinfectant we have an existing supply of, ES65H.

 Public health officials are advising members of the public to wear non-medical masks as an additional measure to help prevent the spread of the coronavirus.
 Transit operators and inspectors have been given masks because they interact with many different passengers throughout the day in a setting where social distancing can be challenging.

 Winnipeg Transit is recommending the use of non-medical face masks while riding the bus and using Transit Plus.

 It is important to remember that Transit drivers and Transit Inspectors will not be enforcing the use of non-medical face masks, and we ask that passengers do not judge others who may not be wearing a face mask, as there are a number of reasons some people may not be able to wear a face mask.
 Passengers are also encouraged to maintain a reasonable separation from other persons when possible, use the rear door when exiting if they are able, and avoid using Winnipeg Transit if they are experiencing flu-like symptoms.
 Visit the province’s website for transportation advice.